wojtekwalczak/data_science_primer/README.md

 People approach data science from various angles.
 Mine was: a major in Sociology, previous exposure to basic statistics and a lot of hobby programming, working with Unix-like systems etc.

-Given my background, I list a number of sources which were the most helpful from my point of view.
+Still, after more than a year of intensive study, I managed to get an industry job.
+Here I list a number of sources which were the most helpful in my professional conversion.
 This list does not contain everything that I have ever read on the subject, **only the beginner-friendly stuff**.

 Due to the data science hype, the Web is full of _become a data scientist over a weekend_ materials.
 This site promises something else: you'll be provided with studying materials for years to come.

 ## Mathematics

 We start with mathematics, although some of the materials listed later on don't assume much of mathematical flucency.
-Feel free to move to the more fancy materials and revisit the basics as needed.
+Feel free to move to the more fancy stuff and revisit the basics as needed.
 For instance, you could start with [Andrew Ng's excellent _Machine learning_ course](https://www.coursera.org/learn/machine-learning/) to develop basic mathematical intuitions, and then return to the materials listed here to solidify your understanding.

 ### Calculus